Ministry of Defense and new corruption? Well, there have been no scandals for a long time. Or is everything not so simple?

 Direct contracts immediately increase attention to the transaction significantly, as well as suspicions that the supplier did not just walk in off the street.
 But there are times when stars become cancer, Mercury is exclusively retrograde and there is no way without direct transactions.
 Like in the second quarter with products.

-At this point, we need to make a significant remark - DOT cannot buy anything, even if it is super cool, American, Norwegian, Ukrainian, and three times cheaper on the market, if it does not meet the technical specifications.
+At this point, it is necessary to make a significant remark - DOT cannot buy anything, even if it is super-class, American, Norwegian, Ukrainian, and is three times cheaper on the market, if it does not meet the technical specifications.
 The technical specifications for the product are issued by the Logistics Forces Command (in some places I really don’t like it, but there are definitely normal and sane people there).

 For example, for the specifications for a sleeping bag, an American sample was taken (for our teak and not only), and on the basis of this ripped-up sample, technical specifications were developed.